 - Opportunity to demonstrate responsibility and independence. - Mental break from highly structured / organized / supervised spaces. - Separation from high energy communal space. - Keeps attention applied to higher academics in the school setting. - Safely separate ourselves from undesirable peer interaction - Provides opportunities for student community interaction as students support local business.

 Criteria:

-- Completed requirements of DodgerCore

-- All Xello activities completed

-- Uploaded resume

-- Highlighting accomplishments as outlined focus on
+- Completed requirements of DodgerCore - All Xello activities will be taught and assessed one day each month.
+Students may not leave on this day - Uploaded resume - Highlighting accomplishments as outlined focus on

-- Achieve

-- Thrive

-- Care